-employees benchmark their organisations' L&D technologies against the social platforms they use every day voluntarily.
+employees benchmark their organizations' L&D technologies against the social platforms they use every day voluntarily.
 Billions use social networking because they love it.
-We happily spend hours a day using Snapchat, Twitter, Instagram, Tumblr - and of course the social media juggernaut that is
+We bappily spand it.
+We happily spend hours a day using Snapchat, Twitter, Instagram, Tumblr - and of course the social media juggernaut that is Facebook.